tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

     }
 }
 ```

+!!! danger "Always test playback actions"
     You should click action buttons in the developer's sidebar to be sure they are working as expected.

 !!! info "If you use Git, commit changes"
         :::sh